 Asked basic core java questions, SQL Index & Query related, covered a few questions on Servlets like persisting count object in Multi-threaded servlet environment and ended the interview round asking few puzzles.
 After telephonic, they scheduled a face-to-face interview for me and I was surprised when HR told me that they would conduct 3-4 rounds that day itself after reaching their office.

 DE Shaw Round 2 – F2F

-Started the round asking How to find the closest square of a given number and print the root of the square.
-The interviewer was very cool and gave me a hint to use a binary search to get the solution when I showed him a trivial solution that has more time complexity than binary search.
+Started the round by asking How to find the closest square of a given number and print the root of the square.
+The interviewer was very cool and gave me a hint to use a binary search to get the solution when I showed him a trivial solution that has more time complexity than a binary search.
 I asked one more simple question like finding the row with max no of 1′s in a sorted MxN matrix.
 Finished the round asking questions on Thread joins, multi-threading in java, Serialization of static vars, etc.